Post three of three, in section For Teachers

 Healing vs. Integration

-One of the core values of this approach to relating to spiritual psychosis is wellbeing.
+One of the core values of my approach to relating to spiritual experiences and spiritual psychosis is wellbeing.

-For other people they will feel that the thing they have touched into or experienced is one of the things that is most important in life.
-I don’t believe that it is healthy or helpful to completely dismiss this sense of meaningfulness.
+For other people, they will feel that the thing they have touched or experienced is one of the things that is most important in life.
+I don’t believe that it is healthy or helpful to entirely dismiss this sense of meaningfulness.

-In this case, I would encourage people towards a healthy integration where they can connect to both the meaningfulness of the experiences they are having, a rational understanding of the world and the realities of others.
+In this case, once people are safe and on the road to recovery, I would encourage people towards a healthy integration where they can connect to both the meaningfulness of the experiences they are having and a rational understanding of the world and the realities of others.

 Recommended Resources